 Ito is the director of the MIT Media Lab.
-He is a board member of The New York Times Company, on the boards of the MacArthur Foundation, Knight Foundation, Creative Commons and co-founder and board member of Digital Garage an Internet company in Japan.
+He is a board member of Sony Corporation and The New York Times Company.
+He is also on the boards of the MacArthur Foundation, Knight Foundation and Creative Commons, and is co-founder and board member of Digital Garage, an Internet company in Japan.

 He is a PADI IDC Staff Instructor, an Emergency First Responder Instructor and a Divers Alert Network (DAN) Instructor Trainer.

 Ito was named by Businessweek as one of the 25 Most Influential People on the Web in 2008.
-In 2011, he was chosen by Foreign Poicy Magazine as one of the "Top 100 Global Thinkers".
+In 2011, Foreign Policy Magazine chose him as one of the "Top 100 Global Thinkers."
 In 2011, he received the Lifetime Achievement Award from the Oxford Internet Institute in recognition of his role as one of the world's leading advocates of Internet freedom.
 In 2011 and 2012, Ito was chosen by Nikkei Business as one of the 100 most influential people for the future of Japan.